Religion and Reproductive Health and Rights

 Follow-Up Actions to the Recommendations of the International Conference on Population and Development: Reproductive Rights and Reproductive Health.
 Concise Report on World Population Monitoring, 1996: Reproductive Rights and Reproductive Health.
-Report of the Secretary-General Unknown author (United Nations.
+Report of the Secretary-General Unknown creator (United Nations.
 Economic and Social Council.
 Commission on Population and Development, 1996-01-15)

 Provider-Initiated HIV Testing and Counseling in Health Facilities -- What Does This Mean for the Health and Human Rights of Pregnant Women?
 Gruskin, Sofia; Ahmed, Shahira; Ferguson, Laura (2008-04)Since the introduction of drugs to prevent vertical transmission of HIV, the purpose of and approach to HIV testing of pregnant women has increasingly become an area of major controversy.
 In recent years, many strategies ...